Expedition Essequibo: The Guyana Grind

 The wildest corners of the earth are vivid in biodiversity.
 From the tree tops to the river bed, the jungle of south america is cast with colorful birds, ant eaters, giant otters, sloths, daunting creepy crawlies, jaguars, and creatures that are technically fish, but could be considered as monsters.
 Guyana is predominantly covered by untouched rainforest, with over 80% of its landmass consisting of tropical jungle.
 It is considered one of the most heavily forested nations in the world.
 If there was ever a setting, this would be it.

 The Essequibo River is the longest river in the county at 630 miles long.
-Two different species of peacock bass, Arapaima, Lau-Lau, and three species of catfish that surpass 100lbs, and more, can be caught.
-The setting is unmatched from what most people can imagine or reference in their experience with dense jungle, steep cliffs, sandy beaches, giant house-sized boulders you can moor to and fish off of.
-Water flows down from the Acarai mountain range near the Brazil border and flows eventually down to the Atlantic Ocean.
+Two different species of peacock bass, arapaima, himara (giant wolf fish), arowana, three species of catfish that surpass 100 Lbs, and more, can be caught.
+The setting is unmatched from what most people can imagine or reference in their experience with dense jungle, steep cliffs, sandy beaches, and giant house-sized boulders you can moor to and fish off of.
+The headwaters of the river flow down from the Acarai mountain range near the Brazil border and eventually down to the Ocean.

 Nick shares that extreme fishing demands focus- anything can happen in an instant.
 This is the polar opposite from bluefill fishing grandpas farm back home.
 The energy output requires physical strength to be casting large baits, fishing aggressively, and handling big gear all day.
 The climate is very warm and staying hydrated is an absolute-must.